 My mother took him in that day and he had been with us ever since.
 A bright and cheerfully illiterate country boy, a year older than Dada, Sukhoranjan still called him ‘Borda’ (big brother).
 And he was especially invaluable in my leisure-time pursuits, having taught me the intricacies of gulli-danda, marbles and how to make a gulti (sling) out of a forked wooden twig and rubber strips cut from bicycle tubes.

 I have a hunch that Shepherd’s father was one of those Siberian huskies that the Soviet experts brought over with them.
+This was 1965 – at the apex of Indo-Soviet cooperation.
+We were living inside a township that had technical experts from the Soviet Union helping us build coal mining machinery.
 The husky must have fallen for a local babe somewhere along and one thing had lead to another.
 We never got acquainted with his mother.
 Guess she’d passed on by the time Shepherd, the pup, found us.

-Shepherd adopted us.
-He just eased himself into our house gradually in strategically planned moves.
+Shepherd truly was a Soviet dog.
 The KGB couldn’t have done any better, penetrating a third world country.
+Shepherd eased himself into our house gradually in strategically planned moves.
 He was first spotted sunning himself occasionally on our garden wall parapet and then we noticed he had promoted himself to the top of one of the two concrete garden gate posts.
-It was not long before he drew my mother’s attention,”Dakh re, kukur ta ki mishti dekhte” (look, isn’t that a cute pup?).
+It was not long before he drew my mother’s attention,”Dakh re, kukur ta ki mishti dekhte” (look guys, isn’t that a cute pup?).

 Soon Ma was flinging leftovers to him after our meals.
 One day, when Sukhoranjan was about to garbage an old frying pan, Ma decided to keep it and use it as Shepherd’s dinner plate.
-She had Sukhoranjan remove the handle, cleaned it out and began having one of us kids go out and leave it filled with scraps, on his favorite gate post.
+She had Sukhoranjan remove the handle and clean it out and began having one of us kids go out and leave it filled with scraps, on his favorite gate post.

 As Shepherd grew however, that gate post proved to be too small and he kept inadvertently knocking the pan off it in his eager enthusiasm.
-So we started leaving the pan on our doorstep thereafter.
+Soon we started leaving the pan on our doorstep instead.